Cribbage

-OBJECTIVE OF CRIBBAGE: Be the first player to score 121 points (or 61 points).
+OBJECTIVE OF CRIBBAGE RULES: Be the first player to score 121 points (or 61 points).

 NUMBER OF PLAYERS: 2-3 players

-Cribbage is a 400-year-old game that descended from an English card game known as “Noddy.”
-The creator of the game was Sir John Suckling, who was an English poet.
-The most interesting facet of cribbage is its use of a cribbage board to keep score, rather than a pen and paper.
-This also makes scoring more efficient which in turns makes the game more fast-paced and engaging.
+Cribbage is a 400-year-old game descended from an English card game called “Noddy.”
+The game’s creator was Sir John Suckling, an English poet!
+The most interesting facet of Cribbage is its use of a cribbage board to keep score rather than a pen and paper.
+This board also makes scoring more efficient, which, in turn, makes the game more fast-paced and engaging.

-This game is tailored for 2 or 3 players, however, players can form teams of two in a four player game.
+This game plays 2 or 3 players.
+However, players can form teams of two in a four-player game.

-The goal of the game is to accumulate points to the target 121 points (or 61 points).
-Points are earned by making card combinations.
+The game’s goal is to accumulate points to the target of 121 points (or 61 points).
+You earn points by making card combinations.
+Below, we will explain the rules thoroughly and review a few other ways to play Cribbage.

 THE CRIBBAGE BOARD

-Cribbage Boards has 4 rows with 30 holes in each row.
+Cribbage Board has four rows with 30 holes in each row.
 The rows are split into two sets of rows by a middle panel.
 Each player receives a total of 121 continuous holes on some boards.
-The board is kept between the players.
+The players keep the board centrally.
 Each player grabs two pegs that are the same color.
-Every time a player scores, they move a peg along their side of the board.
-1 hole = 1 point.
+Every time players score, they move a peg along their side of the board.
+One hole equals 1 point.
 Pegs jump each other to demonstrate the increment of the points gained between turns.
-A game of 61 points is referred to as a “once around” and a game of 121 points as a “twice around.”
+A game of 61 points is “once around,” and a game of 121 points as a “twice around.”

 THE DEAL

-Using a shuffled deck, each player cuts a single card, leaving a minimum if four cards at the end of the deck.
-If two players draw cards of equal rank they must draw again.
-The player who has the lowest cut card deals first.
+Using a shuffled deck, each player cuts a single card, leaving a minimum of four cards at the end of the deck.
+If two players draw cards of equal rank, they must draw again—the player with the lowest cut card deals first.
 The deal alternates after the first hand.
-However, when starting a new game the loser of the previous one is the first dealer.
+However, when starting a new game, the loser of the previous one is the first dealer.
 The dealer shuffles the cards last and lets a non-dealer cut the deck before dealing.

-After, the dealer passes each player 6 cards face-down, starting with their opponent or the player to their left.
+After, the dealer passes each player six cards face-down, starting with their opponent or the player to their left.

 THE CRIB

-Players examine their 6 card hand and must “lay away” two cards for a total of four cards in hand.
+Players examine their 6-card hand and must “layaway” two cards for four cards in hand.
 Those four cards laid away are “the crib.”
-The crib is the dealer’s, however, these cards are not revealed until after the hands are played.
+The crib is the dealer’s; however, you do not reveal these cards until after the hands are played.

 PRE-PLAY

-Once the rib is “laid away,” a non-dealer player cuts the deck.
-The top card of the lower part of the deck is placed on top.
-This is the starter card.
-If this card is a jack, it is referred to as “His Heels,” dealer pegs 2 (scores 2) points.
-This card is not used in Cribbage play but is used rather later when players make card combinations.
+Once the crib is “laid away,” a non-dealer player cuts the deck.
+You place the top card of the lower part of the deck on top.
+This card is the starter card.
+If this card is a jack, it is “His Heels,” dealer pegs 2 (scores 2) points.
+You do not use his card in Cribbage play but the player uses it later when they make card combinations.

-After the starter was flipped, the nondealer plays a single card on the table, face-up.
-Then the dealer follows, revealing a card.
-This continues back and forth, their hands being exposed one card at a time.
+After you flip the starter, the non-dealer plays a single card on the table, face-up.
+Then, the dealer follows, revealing a card.
+This action continues back and forth, exposing their hands one card at a time.
 Players keep the cards in their hands separate.

 Each player must announce the running total of the value of cards by adding the one they are playing to the one previously played.
-For example, play beings with a 2, the nondealer says, “two.”
-Next, the dealer plays an 8, they say “ten.”
+For example, if the play begins with a 2, the non-dealer says, “two.”
+Next, the dealer plays an 8; they say “ten.”
 Kings, Queens, and Jacks are all worth 10 points.
 Number cards are worth face value or pip value.

 THE GO

-The cards running total cannot exceed 31.
+The card’s running total cannot exceed 31.
 Once a player cannot play a card without going over 31, they must say “go.”
 Their opponent then pegs 1.
-After the Go, the opponent can play any cards in hand that can be played without making the total exceed 31.
-They can also score points for pairs and runs, which are described below.
+After the Go, the opponent can play any cards in hand without making the total exceed 31.
+They can also score points for pairs and runs described below.
 If a player hits 31 exactly, they peg 2.
 Whoever called Go leads in the next phase of play, the count begins at zero again.
 You cannot lead the next phase with cards previously used to score combinations.
 Whoever plays the last card gets to peg 1 for Go and an extra peg if they land directly on 31.

 PEGGING